 To experience the full effectiveness of a coaching engagement, I suggest clients make an initial three-month commitment.
 At the end of the three months, we will evaluate progress and discuss options for continued coaching.

-Is personal coaching confidential?
+Is life coaching confidential?

 Life coaching is a confidential process, and your personal information will always be protected.
 What we discuss will be held in strict confidence and not shared with anyone*.